-51. (1) In any civil proceedings, a statement which, if this Part had not been passed, would by virtue of any rule of law mentioned in subsection (2) have been admissible as evidence of any fact stated therein shall be admissible as evidence of that fact by virtue of this subsection.
+Admissibility of certain hearsay evidence formerly admissible at common law 51.
+(1) In any civil proceedings, a statement which, if this Part had not been passed, would by virtue of any rule of law mentioned in subsection (2) have been admissible as evidence of any fact stated therein shall be admissible as evidence of that fact by virtue of this subsection.

-(2) The rules of law referred to in subsection (1) include any rule of law whereby in a civil proceeding-

-- (a) an admission adverse to a party to the proceedings, whether made by that party or by another person, may be given in evidence against that party for the purpose of proving any fact stated in the admission; - (b) published works dealing with matters of a public nature (for example, histories, scientific works, dictionaries and maps) are admissible as evidence of facts of a public nature stated therein; - (c) public documents (for example, public registers, and returns made under public authority with respect to matters of public interest) are admissible as evidence of facts stated therein; and - (d) records (for example, the records of certain courts, treaties, Crown grants, pardons and commissions) are admissible as evidence of facts stated therein.

-Admissibility of evidence as to credibility of maker, etc., of certain statements

-Admissibility of certain hearsay evidence formerly admissible at common law and, without prejudice to paragraph (b), reputation is for the purposes of this Part treated as a fact and not as a statement or multiplicity of statements dealing with the matter reputed.
+- (2) The rules of law referred to in subsection (1) include any rule of law whereby in a civil proceeding- - (a) an admission adverse to a party to the proceedings, whether made by that party or by another person, may be given in evidence against that party for the purpose of proving any fact stated in the admission; - (b) published works dealing with matters of a public nature (for example, histories, scientific works, dictionaries and maps) are admissible as evidence of facts of a public nature stated therein; - (c) public documents (for example, public registers, and returns made under public authority with respect to matters of public interest) are admissible as evidence of facts stated therein; and - (d) records (for example, the records of certain courts, treaties, Crown grants, pardons and commissions) are admissible as evidence of facts stated therein. - (3) In a civil proceeding, a statement which tends to establish reputation or family tradition with respect to any matter and which, if this Law had not been passed, would have been admissible in evidence by virtue of any rule of law mentioned in subsection (4)- - (a) shall be admissible in evidence by virtue of this paragraph insofar as it is not capable of being rendered admissible under section 45 or 47: and - (b) if given in evidence under this Part (whether by virtue of paragraph (a) or otherwise) is, by virtue of this paragraph, admissible as evidence of the matter reputed or handed down, and, without prejudice to paragraph (b), reputation is for the purposes of this Part treated as a fact and not as a statement or multiplicity of statements dealing with the matter reputed.